InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-05-13-Predicting-Athlete-Recovery-score.md

 SVM	-0.0170501
 Tree	0.0036107
 XGBoost	-0.0004376

-Summary:
+<h1>Summary:</h1>
 The analysis shows that it is possible to predict an athlete’s Recovery_Score (on a scale of 0 - 100) in this data set with a mean error rate of 0.0641 (95% CI: 0.0619 - 0.0664), overfitting mean of 1.0305 (95% CI: 0.9946 - 1.0663), and virtually zero bias, across 25 random resamples, using the NumericEnsembles package.

 #DataScience #SportsAnalytics #MachineLearning #Biometrics #AthletePerformance #PredictiveModeling #HealthTech #Kaggle #RStats #SportsScience